hasanmohsin/hasanmohsin.github.io/_posts/2021-10-4-CSC412-ComSciCom-Entropy.md

 title: Trying to Understand Entropy
 ---

 This post is going to try to answer the question: "What exactly is entropy"?
-Well, mathematically, the question is answered easily enough, Entropy, $H$ is defined for a probability distribution $p(x)$, by the formula below:
+Well, mathematically, the question is answered easily enough, Entropy, $$H$$ is defined for a probability distribution $$p(x)$$, by the formula below: